8mecem8/Vanilla-Js-Movie-info-V1/README.md

-# Vanilla Javascript Movie Info Webb Application V1
+# Vanilla Javascript Movie Info Web Application V1

 In this version of the project I wanted focus on only Frontend Design rather than Functionality, Simplying fetching data from a Movie database api and rendering info using Html, CSS and Javascript